videosdk-live/videosdk-docs/api_reference_docs_versioned_docs/version-v2/realtime-communication/user-webhooks.md

 ### livestream-started

-- when you use live-streaming in our meeting service you will receive this webhook when livestream is successfully started.
+- When you use live-streaming in our meeting service you will receive this webhook when livestream is successfully started.

 #### Example